 We will not describe the road through Serbia much because we assume that this part of the road is well known.

-The total price of toll through Serbia is 1490 dinars and it’s payable by the ticket which you take on the entrance of the highway and you pay at the exit.
+The toll is payable by the ticket which you take on the entrance of the highway and you pay at the exit.
 HERE you can check current prices.

 You must obtain green card for your car in order to enter North Macedonia.
 It is mandatory to drive with your headlights turned on during the day.
 There are five pay tolls in total, you can pay by paycard and prices you can check HERE.